jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 A: Yeah.
 When the fluids hit your tongue the whole body reacts.
 But I mean when you are sucking it through your teeth onto your tongue it's going to be the same way.
 See the way she's doing it right now.
 See?
 You know if I had a big straw like that my tongue would be in front of my teeth and I would be sucking very hard, stream through my teeth and have to stream over my tongue.
 When you see me drink this, you never see me do anything other than suck.
 I go like this [slurping noise].
 I am sucking over my tongue, I’ve got my teeth and everything, lips and everything hard together.
 So I will be getting barely a stream.I had no more than a tablespoon just then.
 I suck.

 Q: I’ve been working on my health all of my life.
 I teach and do a lot of body meditation.
-That’s how I got my health back by from being [unintelligible] for a year and a half in 1995.
+That’s how I got my health back by from being dead for a year and a half in 1995.
 So I built my body back slowly but none of the things that were advised to me worked so… But as my energy is coming back stronger and stronger, I’m getting jittery so I went to doctors again and all the ideas given to me are going well.
 That’s hard to do.
 So I came up with don’t eat sugar, don’t eat fat, don’t do this, don’t do that.
 And with all the food allergies it’s like OK, might as well go back to meditating.
 Anyway, I got your book about two days ago.
 So I tried your nuts with unheated honey and raw butter – I’m not supposed to have anything sweet…fat.
 So I said ‘OK, I’m going to try this and meditation’.
 So every half hour I would try it.
 I was sore first time because of this esophageal thing.
 By the second and third time I thought ‘this feels kind of good’.
 So I meditated for 3-4 hours and at the end I thought ‘this is working’.
 I thought, ‘wow, I can have some fat and sugar.
 This is like the most thrilling thing’.

 A: Unheated honey is not sugar.